1994 Kazakhstan Premier League

 The 1994 Kazakhstan Top Division was the third season of the Top Division, now called the Kazakhstan Premier League, the highest football league competition in Kazakhstan.

 Teams

-With the relegation of eight teams the previous season, the withdrawal of FC Dostyk before the start of the season, and no promoted teams, the league was reduced to 16 teams with them play each other twice.
+With the relegation of eight teams the previous season, the withdrawal of FC Dostyk before the start of the season, and no promoted teams, the league was reduced to 16 teams, which played each other twice.

 The relegated teams at the end of the 1993 season were Dinamo Almaty, Azhar Kokshetau, Munaishy, Kaisar, Metallist, Namys Almaty, Karachaganak and Taldykorgan.
 Tselinnik Tselinograd were renamed Tsesna Akmola and Fosfor were renamed FC Taraz before the start of the season.